(A chapter of Akayama DanJay.)

 Dan paused the anime at the commercial-break.
 “Virgil Blue?”

 “Mm-hm?”
 Virgil Blue looked at him through his silver mask.
-Dan’s quarters were so small, the two shared little space on his mattress.
+Dan’s quarters were so small, the two had to sit close together on his mattress.

 “I’ve never seen you without that mask.”
 Dan showed Virgil Blue the cover of this year’s volume of LuLu’s.
 The night above a landscape-shot of the islands featured a transparent image of Nemo’s upper face, with the lower half, nose-down, being below the ocean’s horizon.
-His eyes, wide apart, were crossed to focus on Hurricane Planet Uzumaki behind the transparent swastika-mark on his own forehead.
-“Do you actually have that swastika-mark, or did Tatsu make it up for LuLu’s?“
+His eyes, wide apart, were crossed to focus on Hurricane Planet Uzumaki behind the transparent Hurricane-symbol on his own forehead.
+“Do you actually have that mark on your forehead, or did Tatsu make it up for LuLu’s?“

 Dan dropped his pen.
 He gave Virgil Blue the annotated volume of LuLu’s with shaking hands.
 “Please.”